Canon SL1 vs Leica TL2

 It is notable that the SL1 has a microphone port, which is missing on the TL2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The TL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the SL1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SL1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the SL1 and TL2 can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Leica TL2 Manual.

 So what is the bottom line?
 Is the Canon SL1 better than the Leica TL2 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.